Madhanadeva-D/Aco-bot/README.md

-# Aco-bot
+# Aco Bot
-Aco Bot is an AI-powered chatbot designed to provide efficient and friendly support.
-It excels in answering inquiries, resolving issues, and offering information with a natural language interface.
-Aco Bot enhances user experiences by offering instant, personalized assistance.
+Aco Bot is an advanced chatbot application built in Kotlin using Android Studio, designed to enhance customer support interactions.
+By integrating with the Brain Shop API, Aco Bot leverages powerful AI capabilities to provide intelligent, context-aware responses.
+The app offers a smooth and intuitive user experience, ensuring efficient handling of customer queries and concerns.
+With its responsive design and real-time processing, Aco Bot aims to streamline support processes and improve user satisfaction.